Our Mission

 Remarkably, she has continued to participate in races on her recumbent trike.
 In May 2022, She became the first person with ALS to do a marathon in all 50 states!

 Go On, Be Brave.
-Make A World Without ALS
+End ALS.

 0+